 Hangouts and Outdoor Recreation

-Cool coffee shops like Bean and Leaf and Muddy Waters are popular stops downtown.
+Cool coffee shops like Washington Street Coffee House and Muddy Waters are popular stops downtown.
 Ocean Beach Park is a popular beach and boardwalk area.
-Other outdoor draws are the Connecticut College Arboretum, Fort Trumbull State Park and nearby Harkness Memorial State Park.
+Other outdoor draws are Mystic Seaport, the Connecticut College Arboretum, Fort Trumbull State Park and nearby Harkness Memorial State Park.

 Annual Area Events